Irandoust/retail-product-catalog-backend/README.md

 ### 6. **Error Handling**

 The application uses a centralized error handling mechanism.
+All errors are captured and processed using the `exceptionHandler` utility, which is responsible for handling errors at the service layer.
+If an error occurs, it is passed up from the service layer to the controller and consistently handled.

-All errors are captured and formatted using an `exceptionHandler` utility.
-Errors are consistently handled, and appropriate HTTP status codes are returned to the client:
+Errors are formatted and returned with the appropriate HTTP status codes:

-- **Validation Errors**: When the input does not pass validation, a `400 Bad Request` response is returned with details about the validation failure.
+- **Validation Errors**: When input does not pass Zod validation, a `400 Bad Request` response is returned, along with details about the validation failure.
-- **Not Found Errors**: When a requested product does not exist, a `404 Not Found` response is returned.
+- **Not Found Errors**: If a requested product does not exist, a `404 Not Found` response is returned.
-- **Internal Server Errors**: Any unexpected errors result in a `500 Internal Server Error` response with a generic error message.
+- **Internal Server Errors**: Any unexpected errors result in a `500 Internal Server Error` response, with a generic error message.

-This centralized approach ensures consistency and clarity in how errors are handled and presented to the client.
+This centralized approach ensures consistency and clarity in how errors are handled across the entire application, making it easier to maintain and debug.

 ### 7. **Response Handling**

 A **serviceResponseHandler** utility is used to ensure all API responses follow a standardized structure.
 This utility formats the response from the service layer and sends it back to the client with the appropriate HTTP status code.

 The **ServiceResponse** class is used to encapsulate both successful and failed responses, ensuring a consistent format across all API responses.
-This structure provides:
+This uniformity reduces inconsistencies and ensures a standardized structure for handling both success and error cases, regardless of the route.

+#### Key Response Types:

 - **Success Responses**: